wkgcass/vproxy/doc/command.md

 Specify name, remote ip:port, weight, and attach the server into the server group

 * address (addr): remote address, ip:port
-* weight: weight of the server, which will be used by wrr and wlc algorithm
+* weight: weight of the server, which will be used by wrr, wlc and source algorithm

 ```
 add server svr0 to server-group sg0 address 127.0.0.1:6379 weight 10